asmsh/promise/README.md

 tedious, as it usually requires using more than one variable(a channel with a *struct* type whose fields correspond to the return parameters, or a `sync.WaitGroup` with some variables).

-But from a promise, it's possible to wait for the corresponding *goroutine* to finish and/or access the returned result from it, along with other features, like knowing the status of that *goroutine*, building computation pipelines, and recovering from panics.
+But using a promise, it's now possible to wait for the corresponding *goroutine* to finish and/or access the returned result from it, along with other features, like knowing the status of that *goroutine*, building computation pipelines, and recovering from panics.

 ### Promise States